Phone-GWP-group

 What does peak season mean?

-For some retailers, the peak can start as early as the “back to school” period, with Halloween and Bonfire Night also key dates on the calendar.
+For some retailers, the peak can start as early as the “back to school” period, with Halloween and Bonfire Night also being key dates on the calendar.

 How does peak season affect businesses?

 Ensuring adequate packaging stocks is a crucial consideration.
-So are packing and fulfilment times; 42% of businesses indicate that packing times increase over the peak season (30% see an increase of over one minute per pack).
+So are packing and fulfilment times: 42% of businesses indicate that packing times increase over the peak season (30% see an increase of over one minute per pack).

 Add in complications regarding logistics, staff recruitment (and training), plus customer expectations, and peak season can be incredibly challenging for even the most well-prepared businesses.